andrewbranch/blog/content/2019-03-19_One_Does_Not_Simply_Walk_Into_Mordor.md

 {% image "./images/nz/crown-range-pass.jpg", "Loaded touring bike leaning against a rock overlooking a panoramic view of the New Zealand countryside with a road winding down the mountain in the distance." %}

-<small-caps>_“Oh!
-Agh!”_ are the profound words</small-caps> with which I take the first pedals of a thousand mile bicycle tour across New Zealand.
+<span class="small-caps">_“Oh!
+Agh!”_ are the profound words</span> with which I take the first pedals of a thousand mile bicycle tour across New Zealand.
 Two years ago, Jeb and I completed a trek of comparable length in Scandinavia, my first bike tour.
 I remember the first few pedal strokes of that trip as a highlight of the adventure: months of planning and the tedious logistics of schlepping a bicycle and two panniers of camping gear from San Francisco to Norway had come to fruition, and finally my world was simple.
 All I had to do was move my feet in a circle for two weeks.
 Now, though, I’m rolling out of Auckland International Airport with a rather different feeling.
 An unlikely mixture of panic and bewildered amusement shoots adrenaline through my veins.
 It’s midnight, it’s raining, and I have just turned into the oncoming traffic lane.
 Cars drive on the left here.

 Of course, I knew that, on some intellectual level.
 But as it turns out, learning a fact about traffic patterns six weeks ago does not exactly prepare you to fight your entire life’s experience of driving and riding on the right side of the road.
 Especially not in the dark.
 And the rain.